michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-I don't authorize anything on my source codes and my works, I just privately authorize my sponsors.
+I don't authorize to use my source codes and my works, I only authorize my sponsors.
 https://github.com/sponsors/michaelandrefraniatte

 My source codes and my works are in my repositories to claim clearly my copyrights and intellectual properties.